ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ### `dll:build`

-Creates a DLL-compatible package build which can be loaded into an editor using [DLL builds](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/dll-builds.html).
+Creates a DLL-compatible package build that can be loaded into an editor using [DLL builds](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/dll-builds.html).

 Examples: